davidovich/summon/README.md

     {{- end -}}
   {{- end -}}

-# exec section declares flags and execution environments and their handle.
+# exec section declares flags and execution handles and their handle.
-# A same handle name cannot be in two exec:environments at the same time.
+# A same handle name cannot be in two exec:handles at the same time.
 exec:
   flags: # global flags that can be used in any `args:` section
     hello: